minvws/nl-covid19-data-dashboard/README.md

 If you would like to run the code on your local machine check out the readme documentation of the [app](/packages/app/README.md) and (optionally the) [cms](/packages/cms/README.md) packages.

+## Coding Standards

+Without describing in detail all the rules we tend to follow here are some worth
+noting:

+- All filenames are written in kebab-case.
+- Booleans are prefixed with is/has/should etc. However booleans that are part of component props interfaces are usually not prefixed, to keep them aligned with standard html element syntax.
+- Data schema properties and Lokalize keys are all snake_cased.
+These could be viewed as external data sources / APIs.
+- Event props and handlers follow a pattern of `onEventName` vs `handleEventName` where the `on` part is the name on the prop API and `handle` is the name of the actual function definition.
+- We choose to use named function declarations over function expressions, except for inline lambda function.
+This means `function doSomething(){}` instead of `const doSomething = () => {}`
+- We avoid unnecessary short-hand variable names like `arr` for array or `i` for index.
+Where are a few exceptions we use regularly; `x` for use in `map` and `filter` functions, and `acc` for a `reduce` accumulator.
+- All Unix timestamps are defined in seconds, so not milliseconds like you would expect in Javascript.
+This was done because our data sources are using seconds.